32ndOfAnInch/collectibles_database/README.md

 GNU General Public License v3.0
 ##
 Note that the project is still under construction, so, many changes can still happen.
+Note 2: spacy library installation guide: https://spacy.io/usage Note 3: I will soon add fixtures.json for item gradation systems and their values, to add fixtures to db, use command:
+`python manage.py loaddata (name of file).json`
+If your code editor doesn't catch spacy library, try to restart your code editor, it worked for me

+Feel free to clone/fork